greje656/Questions/lens-flares.md

 4) Camera ghosts due to Sun or Moon (High quality)
 3) Camera ghosts due to all other light sources (Low quality)

-I intend to do a follow up blog posts once the Camera plugin is finished, but for now I wanted to share the implementation details of the high-quality ghosts which are an implementation of "Physically-Based Real-Time Lens Flare Rendering": http://resources.mpi-inf.mpg.de/lensflareRendering.
+I intend to do a follow up blog posts once the Camera plugin is finished, but for now I wanted to share the implementation details of the high-quality ghosts which are an implementation of ["Physically-Based Real-Time Lens Flare Rendering"](http://resources.mpi-inf.mpg.de/lensflareRendering).

 All the code used to generate the images and videos of this article can can be found here: https://github.com/greje656/PhysicallyBasedLensFlare